guan27/hw3-babythread/README.md

 3. Get points to pass this course :)

 ## 1. Problem Description
 In this assignment, you need to simulate a user-thread library by using `longjmp()`, `setjmp()`, etc. For simplicity, we use a function to represent a thread.
 In other words, you'll have to "context switch" between functions.
 To do this, you need to do non-local jumps between functions, which is arranged by a `scheduler`: each time a function needs to "context switch" to another, it needs to jump back to `scheduler`, and `scheduler` will schedule next function to be executed, thus jump to it.
-Since non-local jump won't store local variables, we need another structure for each function to store data needed for computing,which is called `TCB_NODE`.
-All the `TCB_NODE` will formulate a circular linked-list.
+Since non-local jump won't store local variables, we define a data structure for each function to store data needed for computing, which is called `TCB_NODE`.
+All the `TCB_NODE`s will formulate a circular linked-list.
 As `scheduler` schedules functions, it also needs to make sure `Current` pointer points to correct `TCB_NODE` for functions to output correct result.
-The "context switch" may occur in three different scenario: signal caught, timeslice reached, or after each iteration. we'll introduce the way to choose between three different scenarios in the execution part.
+The "context switch" mentioned above may occur in three different scenario: signal caught, timeslice reached, or after each iteration. we'll introduce the way to choose between three different scenarios in the execution part.

 You are expected to complete the following tasks:
 1. Complete the user-thread library "babythread.h".
-2. Implement three functions: BlackholeNumber, BinarySearch, FibonacciSequence.
+2. Implement three functions: BlackholeNumber, BinarySearch, and FibonacciSequence.
-## 2. IMPORTANT STUFF

 ## 2. main.c
 You **DON'T** have to change any code in main.c :) But for you to understand the program's workflow, we provided the source code of main.c.
 You should done all your homework **WITHOUT** changing any variables or insert any code segement.

-## 2. BabyThread.h
+## 2. babythread.h
-Please complete the half-done file babythread.h in this repository.
+0. Please complete the half-done file babythread.h in this repository.
 Please view the file for features you need to implement.

-## 3. Three Functions
+## 3. threefunctions.c
 0. Functions are all in the form mentioned below.
 (So you should write your function by adding code at comment segements only.)
-1. Functions should atleast print a number during its timeslice.
+1. Functions should atleast print an outputline during its timeslice.
 2. Functions will only context switch at the end of each iteration.
 3. Functions will teriminate on two condition: maxiter exceeded or produced required output.
 4. The output of each iteration and the required output of each function are: